Beautyberry is a tough and fast-growing native shrub that produces an amazing display of bright magenta berries in the fall.

 The leaves were once used in animal bedding to repel insects, and current research is investigating their use as a mosquito repellent.
-Humans can eat the berries, but they don't taste very good.
+The berries can be eaten, but they don't taste very good.

 We guarantee our plants to be healthy, ready for planting, and correctly named.
 We are not able to guarantee whether a plant will grow in your garden as there are too many circumstances that are beyond our control.

 On rare occasions, a plant shipped dormant may fail to emerge from its dormancy.
 If this happens, please let us know.
 If you are concerned about a plant, please contact us within 14 days to let us know.
 If we can’t help you make it grow, we’ll send you a new plant or issue a refund.